Where NH rail trails meet history

 River flowing over rocks, creating small waterfalls

-Souhegan River at Wildcat Falls, southern NH, June.
+Falls on the Souhegan River, southern NH, June.

 Several factors have kept me close to home lately, but I’m enjoying plenty of good walks.
 I went back to the Andres Institute of Art in Brookline to see what was new on the trails.
 This unique venue is set up on what was once a very tiny ski area.
 What used to be ski trails are now walking trails, with sculptures around every turn.
 New sculptures are installed every year, created by a variety of artists from all over the world.
 There’s no visitor’s center, but checking the website at andresinstitute.org will help orient the first-time guest.
+[Update, 2026: AIA now has a visitor center, including a gallery and special programs such as concerts.
+See the AIA website for most current information.]
 One of my favorite places on the site is at the modest summit.
 “Phoenix” by Janis Karlovs of Latvia adorns the view to the west.

 Outdoor sculpture titled "Phoenix" on a New Hampshire hill with a ridge of hills in the distance.